eXpandFramework/Reactive.XAF/src/Modules/Readme.md

 ## Installation
 You have to install the packages from nuget `Install-Package ModuleName` and then register the module as per XAF docs see [Ways to Register a Module](https://documentation.devexpress.com/eXpressAppFramework/118047/Concepts/Application-Solution-Components/Ways-to-Register-a-Module).

-For some simple modules distributing them as part of a XAF module may sound overkill, though allows each part of the module author/consume to work transparently, avoid breaking changes etc.

 ## Versioning
 The modules are **not bound** to **DevExpress versioning**, which means you can use the latest version with your old DevExpress projects [Read more](https://github.com/eXpandFramework/XAF/tree/master/tools/Xpand.VersionConverter).